1.2: Defining the Humanities

 "Blues, rhythm 'n' blues, hip hop, jazz . . .
 It's an expression of a people raising their voices in catastrophic, traumatic circumstances.
 You start in your situation, and Black folk have always started with the catastrophic: slavery, Jim Crow, lynching, devaluation, degradation, subjugation, and so forth.
 But most importantly, the music serves as a truth-teller, because, you see, in the end though, brother, Black music is fundamentally about unarmed truth.
 It's about unconventional love.
 It's about unadulterated justice.
 It's about unadorned beauty."

-The power of music as protest and witness was evident as early as 1939 in jazz singer Billie Holiday's haunting rendition of "Strange Fruit," a song that boldly confronted the horror of lynching in the American South, standing as one of the earliest and most powerful musical indictments of racial terror.
+The power of music as protest and witness was evident as early as 1939 in jazz singer Billie Holiday's haunting rendition of "Strange Fruit," a song that boldly confronted the horrors of lynching in the American South, standing as one of the earliest and most powerful musical indictments of racial terror.
 With stark, poetic imagery, the song forced audiences to confront the brutal realities of racial violence: "Southern trees bear strange fruit / Blood on the leaves and blood at the root / Black bodies swinging in the southern breeze / Strange fruit hanging from the poplar trees."
 Holiday's performance transformed the nightclub into a space of moral reckoning and remains one of the most chilling and courageous artistic protests ever recorded.

 The profound influence of these musical traditions can be seen in later social movements, especially the American Civil Rights Movement (in many ways, a continuation of the struggle for abolition), where music continued to serve as a unifying and mobilizing force.
 Consider, for example, the anthem "We Shall Overcome," which became deeply connected to the American Civil Rights Movement of the 1950s and '60s.
-The song's simple, hopeful lyrics express determination and unity in the face of injustice, with the central message that, despite hardship, "we shall overcome someday."
+The song's simple, direct lyrics express determination and unity in the face of injustice, with a central message of hope: despite hardship, "we shall overcome someday."
 Originally a gospel hymn with roots in African American spirituals and labor protest songs, it was adapted and popularized by civil rights activists, including leaders like Martin Luther King Jr., who often quoted its lines in his speeches.
 During marches, sit-ins, and other protests, "We Shall Overcome" was often sung as a unifying chant, offering strength and hope to those fighting against segregation and racial inequality.
 Over time, it became a symbol of peaceful resistance and the broader struggle for justice, not only in the U.S. but around the world.

 Similarly, folk singer Phil Ochs dedicated much of his music to social justice causes.
 In "Too Many Martyrs" (1964), co-written with Bob Gibson, Ochs mourns the deaths of Evers and others who gave their lives for the cause of equality.
 His biting protest song "Here's to the State of Mississippi" (1965) indicts the state's entrenched racism, lamenting the complicity of its institutions and leaders in maintaining segregation and suppressing civil rights.
-With lines like "Here's to the land you've torn out the heart of / Mississippi find yourself another country to be part of," Ochs' song delivers an unflinching critique of systemic injustice.
+With lines like "Here's to the land you've torn out the heart of / Mississippi, find yourself another country to be part of," Ochs' song delivers an unflinching critique of systemic injustice.

-While folk music provided a vital voice for protest, Black artists in genres like funk and soul were simultaneously forging their own powerful responses to racial and social injustice, combining musical innovation with unapologetically political messages.
-Funk and soul music of the 1960s and '70s further advanced this legacy by blending infectious rhythms with bold, socially conscious lyrics.
+Further innovations came in the form of the funk and soul music of the 1960s and '70s, which continued to advance this legacy of musical protest by blending infectious rhythms with bold, socially conscious lyrics.
 For example, James Brown's 1968 anthem "Say It Loud (I'm Black and I'm Proud)" directly challenged anti-Black racism and celebrated Black identity, becoming an unofficial soundtrack to the Black Power movement.
-The song's empowering chorus and assertive declaration that Black is beautiful (in a society that communicated the opposite) helped reframe public discourse around race, pride, and self-determination.
-His message was amplified by defiant lyrics such as “we’d rather die on our feet than keep living on our knees,” expressing a collective refusal to accept subjugation and a call for dignity through resistance.
+The song's empowering chorus and assertive declaration that Black is beautiful (in a society that had communicated the opposite for generations) helped reframe public discourse around race, pride, and self-determination.
+His message was amplified by defiant lyrics such as "we'd rather die on our feet than keep livin' on our knees," expressing a collective refusal to accept subjugation and a call for dignity through resistance.
 Similarly, Marvin Gaye's landmark 1971 album What's Going On tackled a wide range of urgent social issues, from environmental degradation to racial injustice and war.
-In the track "Inner City Blues (Make Me Wanna Holler), Gaye speaks candidly about urban poverty and "trigger-happy policing," echoing the same themes of structural neglect and state violence that would later be addressed by hip hop artists of 1980s and beyond.
+In the track "Inner City Blues (Make Me Wanna Holler)," Gaye speaks candidly about urban poverty and "trigger-happy policing," voicing the same themes of structural neglect and state violence that would later be echoed by hip hop artists of the 1980s and beyond.
 These musical expressions were not only artistic innovations but also deeply political acts, amplifying marginalized voices, fostering solidarity, and continuing the long tradition of using music to resist oppression and envision a more just world.

 Hip Hop as Political Protest

-Since its inception, artists have used hip hop to tell stories that are often left out of mainstream narratives, making it a platform for both cultural pride and political critique.
+Since its inception, artists have used hip hop to tell stories that are often excluded from mainstream narratives, making it a platform for both cultural pride and political critique.
 For example, Grandmaster Flash and the Furious Five's 1982 song "The Message" vividly portrays the harsh realities of inner-city life in the Bronx, highlighting issues like poverty, substance abuse, and police brutality.
 With lyrics like "Don't push me 'cause I'm close to the edge / I'm trying not to lose my head," the song captures the psychological toll of living in an environment marked by violence and economic hardship, offering a raw, unfiltered perspective that was rarely represented in popular media at the time.
 The recurring line "It's like a jungle sometimes / It makes me wonder how I keep from going under" captures the constant pressure and chaos of life in many marginalized communities, expressing a sense of resilience amid overwhelming social and economic challenges.
 In its verses, the song presents stark scenes of social decay—broken glass, abandoned buildings, substance abuse, domestic violence, and youth entangled in crime—offering an unflinching look at the structural forces that shape urban despair.
 By doing so, it broke new ground in using hip hop as a vehicle for urgent social commentary, setting the stage for future generations of socially and politically conscious artists.

-For example, N.W.A.'s "F—k tha Police" (1988) expressed intense anger at police violence and racial profiling in Los Angeles, delivered in the form of a fictional court trial.
+For example, N.W.A.'s incendiary track "F—k tha Police" (1988) expressed intense anger at police violence and racial profiling in Los Angeles, delivered in the form of a fictional court trial.
 The song's blunt lyrics reflected the deep frustration and rage felt by many Black Americans during the height of the War on Drugs, which disproportionately targeted low-income communities of color:

-A young n—a got it bad 'cause I'm brown And not the other color, so police think They have the authority to kill a minority . . .F—kin' with me 'cause I'm a teenager
+F—k the police, comin' straight from the underground A young n—a got it bad 'cause I'm brown And not the other color, so police think They have the authority to kill a minority . . .

-With a little bit of gold and a pager Searchin' my car, lookin' for the product Thinkin' every n—a is sellin' narcoticsIn this verse, rapper Ice Cube's lyrics condemn racial profiling and police brutality, exposing how Black youth are often stereotyped and treated as criminals based on assumptions rather than evidence.
+F—kin' with me 'cause I'm a teenager With a little bit of gold and a pager Searchin' my car, lookin' for the product Thinkin' every n—a is sellin' narcotics

 These themes gained even more urgency in the public consciousness after the highly publicized beating of Rodney King, an unarmed Black man who was violently assaulted by four Los Angeles police officers during a traffic stop in 1991.
 The attack, which was captured on video by a bystander, showed King being struck more than 50 times with batons and kicked repeatedly while on the ground.
-When the officers were acquitted in 1992 despite the graphic footage, the verdict sparked outrage and led to the Los Angeles Uprising, a multi-day protest and rebellion that underscored the deep racial tensions and mistrust between communities of color and law enforcement.
+When the officers were acquitted in 1992 despite the graphic footage, the verdict sparked outrage and led to the Los Angeles Uprising, a multi-day protest and rebellion that highlighted the deep racial tensions and mistrust between communities of color and law enforcement.
 For many, the incident confirmed the reality that N.W.A. and other artists had been documenting for years.

 Elvis was a hero to most, but he never meant s—t to me